-We hope you’ll join us immediately after the worship service for coffee hour.
-It’s hosted by volunteers and takes place in the Parish Hall on the lower level, and it’s a wonderful way to get to know us!
+We hope you’ll join us for coffee hour.
+It’s hosted by volunteers in the Parish Hall on the lower level, and it’s a wonderful way to get to know us!

 How do I get to the lower level?

-We have stairs, and we also have an elevator.
-If you need assistance, one of our greeters or ushers would love to assist you.
+We have both stairs and an elevator.
+One of our greeters or ushers would love to assist you.

 What other church services are hosted at Holy Trinity Episcopal Church?

 1 p.m. – Soldiers of Christ Apostolic Church (an independent charismatic congregation)